ConorSpace/C-Word-Search/README.md

 **Overview:**

 This Word Search Puzzle Game allows players to search for a hidden word in a dynamically generated puzzle.
-The player can choose the \n difficulty level and input the word they want to find.
+The player can choose the difficulty level and input the word they want to find.
 The game generates a grid filled with random letters, with the chosen word hidden in it.

 **How to Play:**